Brett-Kennedy/RotationFeatures/README.md

 ## Summary of Accuracy & Model Sizes

-The gain in accuracy can be sensitive to the number of different degrees of rotation used.
+RotationFeatures is not intended, in itself, to make Decision Trees and other interpretable models competitive with other models in terms of accuracy, though may in some cases.
+For the most part, state of the art models such as CatBoost and XGBoost are more accurate and should be used where interpretability is not an issue.
+The intention with RotationFeatures is simply to increase the accuracy and interpretability of interpretable models, particularly decision trees.

-Overall, both the toy and the real (publicly-available) datasets showed some improvement in at least one sense for at least one setting for the feature engineering.
-It often, though, required creating over 10,000 features (eg Breast Cancer rotated in 4 degree increments.)
+Overall, both the toy and the real (publicly-available) datasets showed some improvement in at least one sense (accuracy or interpretability), and very often for interpretability.
+This did require some tuning and often required generating a large number of features.
+For example, the breast cancer dataset, rotating each 2d space by increments of 4 degrees, produces over 10,000 features.
+It should be noted though: though the large number of features with some parameter settings can be slow to evaluate, the tendency to overfitting is substantially lower than for other feature engineering techniques such as those based on arithmetic operations, as the engineered features remain similar variations of the original features.

 Testing was done using DatasetsEvaluator, which allows for large-scale unbiased evaluation of tools on publicly-avaliable datasets, and this found a noticable improvement in accuracy and/or interpretability for numerous datasets.
-Overall accuracy was similar with and without RotationFeatures, demonstrating it is also often not useful.
+RotationFeatures was found to raise prediction accuracy with some datasets, and lower it with others, with overall accuracy similar between the two methods.
+We can conclude then, with respect to accuracy, RotationFeatures can often be worth trying with prediction problems using DecisionTrees and other models, and may help in some cases.
+Most likely it is most helpful where the split between classes (in the case of classification problems) is distinctly at oblique angles, and splitting on one original feature at a time can only slowly approximate the ideal (oblique) split.

-RotationFeatures is not intended, in itself, to make Decision Trees and other interpretable models competitive with other models in terms of accuracy, though may in many cases make them comparable.
-The intention is simply to increase the accuracy and interpretability of interpretable models.
+The gain in accuracy can be sensitive to the degrees of rotation used.
+It may take some tuning to develop the most accurate and concise tree, but this can be one typically quite quickly.